 1 – The Grand Palace

-Of course a visit to Bangkok cannot be completed without visiting its most popular and breathtaking tourist attraction!
+Of course, a visit to Bangkok cannot be completed without going to one of the most popular and breathtaking landmarks in Thailand!

 With its glittering walls and statues, gigantic demon guardians, magnificent facades, impressing architecture and whimsical details, the Grand Palace will leave you amazed.

-My favorite part is the Elevated Platform where there is a big bell shaped shrine covered with golden tiles; the Buddhist Library with details in mother of pearl and four Buddha images in Javanese style made of volcanic rock; and the phenomenal Royal Pantheon, my preferred building of the whole complex.
+My favourite part is the Elevated Platform where there is a big bell-shaped shrine covered with golden tiles; the Buddhist Library with details in mother of pearl and four Buddha images in Javanese style made of volcanic rock; and the phenomenal Royal Pantheon, my preferred building of the whole complex.

 I am awestruck and overwhelmed by the Grand Palace’s beauty, and this is the first of my 7 best things to do in Bangkok.